-Alerts are an important part of using CGM.
-We discussed some of these alerts earlier in Personalized alerts, on page 4.
-A table of the most common alerts that occur can be found in the Quick Reference Guide for Sensor Alerts, on page 51.
+Receiving alerts is an important part of wearing CGM.
+We discussed some of these alerts earlier in "Section 4: Personalized alerts" on page 4.
+There are other alerts that you will receive as well.

-You are notified of an alert or a SmartGuard suspend event in the following ways:
+When a sensor alert or a SmartGuard suspend event occurs: